PDLT-University-of-York/test-split-site/docs/training/index.md

 </div>

 !!! tip "Bespoke training"
-    Does your team have a particular training need that's not covered here?
-Is your department adopting a new workflow involving our tools?

-    We may be able to offer a bespoke training package to meet your needs.
+    Don't see what you need?
+We may be able to offer bespoke training or resources to support particular departmental or team needs.
 Contact us at [vle-support@york.ac.uk](mailto:vle-support@york.ac.uk) to arrange a consultation.

+## Events calendar

+EMBED HERE (or on its own page?)